 |This post will help save you work.|

 To keep her plastic shower curtain or liner mildew-free, I had a friend that used to wipe it down immediately after each shower.
 The only problem is as soon as you finish, you feel like you need another shower.
-However, I tried something else that worked much better to defend my plastic shower curtain that I thought you also should try.
+However, I tried something else that worked much better to defend my plastic shower curtain from mildew that I thought you also might like to try.

 Before I hung a new plastic liner, I treated it first in a salt solution in my bathtub according to the directions I learned from one of my friends that visited over the holidays.
 What I did was to fill the tub about half way full with water before dumping in two cups of salt and that plastic liner.